sillyrai/Minecord/README.md

 There are bugs bound to exist because I made this in 2ish hours

 # Minecord
-A Discord Bot library for CC: Tweaked
+A Discord Bot library for CC: Tweaked.
 This was inspired by Discord.JS

 # Usage